tusharshahrs/pulumi-home/azure-go-subscriptionid-from-resourcegroup/README.md

-# Azure Resource Group returning subscription id in go
+# Azure Resource Group returning subscription ID in go

 Create an Azure resource group and return the Azure **subscriptionId**